Five arrested as Australia Day protests draw thousands

 “At this moment, until this nation celebrates genocide, we will not be silent, we will not stop and we will keep coming.”

 Around 2,000-3,000 people gathered in Sydney, according to estimates by the New South Wales police.
-The handful of arrests were made for breach public conduct rules and scuffling with the police.
+The handful of arrests were made for breach public conduct rules and scuffling with the police, but the police said most protesters were ‘well-behaved’.

-“With the exception of the few, they were well-behaved,” NSW Police Assistant Commissioner Mick Willing said at a televised press conference.

-A last-minute agreement between the police and the organisers was reached to divide the large crowd into socially distanced groups of fewer than 500 people within a Sydney park, while the planned march was cancelled.

 While thousands of people flocked to beaches and picnic spots around the country to celebrate the national day, many official events were cancelled due to coronavirus restrictions.